haplo-org/haplo-plugins/haplo_service_registry/readme.txt

 }
 </pre>

-Services are described in a @__service-metadata__.json@ file in your plugin's root directory.
+Services are described in a @__service-metadata__.json@ file in your plugin's file directory.
 Each service to be added to the service registry is listed, and described with keys.

 h3(key). statements